vorpalnet/blade/README.md

 The entire call flow — INVITE, wait for response, forward it, wait for ACK, forward it — is expressed top-to-bottom in a single method.
 The nested lambdas mirror the actual SIP message exchange.
 You can read the code and *see* the call.

 The key innovation: **callflow state is automatically serialized.** The `Callflow` class implements `Serializable`, so the lambda callbacks and all local variables they close over (`aliceRequest`, `bobRequest`, etc.) are transparently persisted into SIP session memory by the OCCAS container.
-In a distributed cluster, if a node fails mid-call, the callflow resumes on another node with all its state intact — without the developer writing a single `setAttribute()` or `getAttribute()` call.
+In a distributed cluster, if a node fails mid-call, the callflow resumes on another node with all its state intact — without the developer ever knowing.

 What once required a complicated collection of Java classes is now a single class.
 What once read like a choose-your-own-adventure book now reads like a poem.